NPL Site Narrative for Walker Machine Products, Inc.

 WALKER MACHINE PRODUCTS, INC.

-The Walker Machine Products Site is located at 459 Washington Street.
-The property is approximately 5 acres in size situated along the south side of Washington Street east of downtown Collierville.
+The Walker Machine Products, Inc. is located at 459 Washington Street.
+The property is approximately 5 acres in size and situated along the south side of Washington Street east of downtown Collierville.
 There are several industrial properties in the vicinity; however, there is a residential neighborhood to the south, across Halley Street.

 Walker Machine produced automated machine screw products from 1953 until approximately 2002.
 Langley Wire Cloth has operated at the facility since 2006 manufacturing filters from wire cloth.
 This operation is not associated with Walker Machine Products and is not the source of contamination at the site.

 Walker Machine Products used chlorinated solvents, including tetrachloroethene (PCE) and 1,1,1-trichloroethane (TCA), to clean the finished products.
 A 1987 Tennessee Occupational Safety and Health Administration (OSHA) Inspection Report stated the company was draining spent solvent onto the ground and into the sewer drain in the rear of the building.
-An oil/water separator was used by Walker Machine Products which received solvent waste as well.
+An oil/water separator was used by Walker Machine Products which handled solvent waste.
 The primary source of soil and ground water contamination is found in the area of the oil/water separator.

 Potential Impacts on Surrounding Community/Environment:

-Soil and ground water below the site has been contaminated with PCE, TCA and their degradation products.
+Soil and ground water has been contaminated with PCE, TCA and their by-products.
 The ground water contaminant plume has migrated off-site under the adjacent industrial property-Witt International.
-The city of Collierville provides drinking water to residents from five drinking water plants that pump water from twelve different wells.
+The city of Collierville provides drinking water to residents from five drinking water plants that pump water from twelve wells.
 Well field #1, consisting of 3 wells, is approximately ½ mile from the site, and only ¼ mile from the documented edge of the ground water contaminant plume.
 This well field services 12,284 residents.

 Response Activities (to date):